-This multi-sensory gallery, full of the sounds of machines, the whistle and smell of steam and incredible personal stories will show how Manchester provided the power that changed the city and the world—from the way we work to the consumer society we live in.
+In years to come, this multi-sensory gallery will show how Manchester and its people provided the power that changed the city and the world—from the way we work to the consumer society we live in.
 In revealing more about the human skill and ingenuity of the past, we can't wait to inspire the engineers and innovators of the future.

 Scaffolding and securing some elements of this historic structure was completed in January 2020.
 The roof underwent a critical drying out period, while the museum worked on renewed sustainability plans to take every opportunity to decarbonise.

 Following this additional infrastructure work, scaffolding was dismantled in Autumn 2022, internal work is due to begin in early 2023 with the Power Hall due to re-open to the public in Spring 2025.